uniteeio/Unitee.EventDriven/README.md

 If a consumer throw, then the message and the exception are published to a special queue named: dead letter queue.
 The default name is `DEAD_LETTER` but you can configured it by providing a second parameter to `AddRedisStreamBackgroundReceiver`.
 You can easily imagine a script able to pull the messages from the dead letter queue and send them again.

+### Horizontal scaling

+Inside a consumer group, you can have multiple consumers.
+Each consumer group receives a single copy of the message.
+You can name the consumer with the third parameter of `AddRedisStreamBackgroundReceiver`.
+You should use an unique name PER INSTANCE.